 Where is Olduvai Gorge?

-The gorge is in the Great Rift Valley, between the Ngorongoro Crater and the Serengeti National Park.
+The gorge is in the Great Rift Valley, between the Ngorongoro Crater and the Serengeti National Park, the famous park in the north-west of Tanzania.